-The Five Tibetan Rites is a system of exercises reported to be more than 2,500 years old which were first publicized by Peter Kelder in a 1939 publication titled The Eye of Revelation.
+The Five Tibetan Rites is a system of exercises reported to be more than 2,500 years old, which was first publicized by Peter Kelder in a 1939 publication titled The Eye of Revelation.

-The Rites are said to be a form of Tibetan yoga similar to the yoga series that originated in India.
-However, the Five Rites emphasize on a continuous sequence of movement.
-Although the Rites have circulated amongst yogis for decades, skeptics say that Tibetans have never recognized them as being authentic Tibetan practices.
+The Rites are a form of Tibetan yoga similar to the yoga series that originated in India.
+However, the Five Rites emphasize a continuous sequence of movements.
+Although the Rites have circulated amongst yogis for decades, skeptics say that Tibetans have never recognized them as authentic Tibetan practices.

-The Five Tibetan Rites are also referred to as "The Five Rites", "The Five Tibetans" and "The Five Rites of Rejuvenation".
+The Five Tibetan Rites are also referred to as "The Five Rites," "The Five Tibetan," and "The Five Rites of Rejuvenation."

 • Looking Younger and feeling younger

 • Boosting the Immune System

 • A significant increase in energy— long term stamina, endurance, vitality